 To ensure a resilient infrastructure, cybersecurity must be an important consideration when companies design their systems and networks.
 Establishing cybersecurity measures early will benefit companies by protecting them from the reputational and financial risks posed by cyber threats.
 This Security-by-Design approach is more cost-effective than trying to implement measures after systems have been already designed and put in place.
 Product assurance, whereby products are evaluated and certified based on international standards such as Common Criteria (CC), is part of the Security-by-Design approach to reduce attack surface.

 About the Common Criteria

 The genesis of CC was developed through a collaboration among national security and standards organisations in Canada, France, Germany, the Netherlands, the United Kingdom and the United States as a common standard to replace their existing security evaluation criteria.

 The Singapore Common Criteria Scheme (SCCS) is established to provide a cost effective regime for the info-communications industry to evaluate and certify their IT products against the CC standard in Singapore.
-The SCCS is owned and managed by the Cyber Security Agency (CSA) of Singapore.
+The SCCS is owned and managed by the Cyber Security Agency of Singapore (CSA).

-More information about the CC and the list of certified products are available on the CC portal (http://www.commoncriteriaportal.org).
+More information about the CC and the list of certified products is available on the CC portal (http://www.commoncriteriaportal.org).